 We truly believe that change catalysts are not defined by their titles.
 Anyone can be a change catalyst, but not everyone acts as an effective change catalyst.
 As B2B professionals, rising to the challenge of ever-faster change and seizing emerging opportunities requires more of us to tap into our inner change catalyst, helping our organizations overcome corporate inertia and drive bold, positive change.

-At Forrester’s B2B Summit North America, I will share, alongside my colleague Peter Ostrow, a playbook — four powerful hacks — that you can all use to nurture and develop your inner change catalyst.
+At Forrester’s B2B Summit EMEA, I will share, alongside my colleague Peter Ostrow, a playbook — four powerful hacks — that you can all use to nurture and develop your inner change catalyst.
 Join us for our keynote session, Loosening The Status Quo And Overcoming Inertia: Become An Effective Change Catalyst.
 We can’t wait to see you in Austin or for you to join us online.